Working side by side, in the midst of community.

 As we grow, we’re building a networked community of freelancers with opportunities for afternoon yoga breaks, silent meditation, workshops for sharing ideas, CSA pickups, and whatever else you can think of!

 Working at a Dinner Church means the fridge tends to be packed with leftovers from services the night before that are up for grabs.
 We offer free coffee and tea, and a big kitchen where you can make your lunch.
 On Wednesdays, who ever wants to shares a yummy meal provided by St. Lydia's.
-That, plus warm cookies every Thursday afternoon makes for a pretty pleasant work environment.

 It's Close to Everything